nhscc/learner-resources/judging/how-to-judge/README.md

 ### What You Need

-- One or more contiguous blocks of free time (usually an hour or less)
+- One or more contiguous blocks of free time (usually an hour or less).
-  - It is imperative that PS2 solutions are judged **as soon as possible** (typically within 24 hours) due to scheduling constraints
+  - It is imperative that PS2 solutions are judged **as soon as possible** (typically within 24 hours) due to scheduling constraints.
-- A computer with internet access that you can install AWS WorkSpaces on
+- A computer with internet access that you can install AWS WorkSpaces on.
-- The names and Reviewr submission data of the teams whose solutions you're responsible for judging
+- The names and Reviewr submission data of the teams whose solutions you're responsible for judging.
-- If you're a code judge: sufficient programming experience in JavaScript, PHP, and/or Java
+- If you're a code judge: sufficient programming experience in JavaScript, PHP, and/or Java.
   - If you're assigned a project using a programming language you're unfamiliar with, let us know.
-- Experience with web/app design and what makes a good website versus a bad website
+- Experience with web/app design and what makes a good website versus a bad website.

 ### Judging a Solution